ericcblow/PhotonicCompanies/README.md

 # PhotonicCompanies
-A database and (hopefully) a map of current companies working on integrated photonics within the computing and telecommunication space.
-This database is not all encompassing just adding to this as I come across a company I haven't heard of.
+A database and a map of current companies working on integrated photonics within the computing and telecommunication space.
+This database is not all encompassing, just adding to this as I come across a company I was not aware of.
 There are a currently few catagories: Startups, Large Companies, Foundries, and Defense Contractors.

 The goal is to gain a global perspective of what people are working on within the space and the scale of the industry.
 Additionally hopefully help people within the space search for job opprotunities.